easy-paging¶

 }

-See Installation for prerequisites and full setup, or jump to the Tutorial for a 5-minute walkthrough.
+See Installation for the release-line picker, prerequisites, and full setup, or jump to the Tutorial for a 5-minute walkthrough.